azhany/defi-tokenization-prototype/README.md

 ## Configuration

-Set the following environment variables:
+### Interactive Configuration & Secure Vault

+On first run, or anytime via the "Configuration" menu, you can set all required settings interactively:

-- `INFURA_KEY`: Your Infura project key
+- **Infura Key**: Your Infura project key
-- `KEYSTORE_PATH`: Path to your Ethereum keystore file
+- **Keystore Path**: Path to your Ethereum keystore file
-- `KEYSTORE_PASS`: Password for your keystore
+- **Keystore Password**: Password for your keystore
-- `TOKEN_ADDRESS`: Deployed stable token contract address
+- **Token Address**: Deployed stable token contract address
-- `POOL_ADDRESS`: Deployed lending pool contract address
+- **Pool Address**: Deployed lending pool contract address
-- `NFT_ADDRESS`: Deployed NFT contract address
+- **NFT Address**: Deployed NFT contract address

+All sensitive data is stored securely using your system's keyring (Windows Credential Manager, macOS Keychain, Linux Secret Service) or encrypted file vault if unavailable.
+No need to set environment variables manually.

 ## Running the application